markhurtado/fridgeslideshow/readme.md

 - Filenames must be new.
 - This script can be run on demand.
 - Output is saved to the root folder of the USB drive.
 The number of files does not change.
+- All files must have .jpg extension lower case.
+- If there are files named "01.jpg - 24.jpg", copy them over with the same name so they play first.

 # Goal: